 Sector agencies will maximize the use of available ICT resources for the development and implementation of their respective application systems for core and frontline services, case management, and administrative support processes, including monitoring and evaluation.
-The new Enhanced e-Warrant System, aimed to fully automate the issuance of arrest warrants and serve as online database thereof, will be implemented by SC and PNP in all courts and police stations nationwide.
+The development and use of the system for electronic transmittal of warrants and court orders to agencies concerned, is ongoing.
+The Enhanced e-Warrant System was launched by the SC and the Philippine National Police on September 8, 2020.